AugustinaGonja/grid-lock/README.md

 **Color Contrast**

-**Red-Green Color Blindness**
+I ran each page through the WAVE contrast checker, and they all passed.
+See the tests in **[TESTING.md](TESTING.md#performance-testing-lighthouse)**.

-**Hover & Sound Effects on Interactive Elements**
+**Hover on Interactive Elements**

-Added hover and sound effects to interactive elements like buttons and clickable boxes within the game to improve user engagement.
+Added hover effects to interactive elements like buttons and clickable boxes within the game to improve user engagement.

 **Font**

+I chose the Orbitron font with fallbacks of Verdana and sans-serif.
+The font complements the theme while remaining clean and readable.
+As mentioned, the use of different font weights helps distinguish sections of the page, enhancing readability.
+The font sizes are also appropriate.

+**Alerts**

+I used alerts within the game to communicate the rules.
+These alerts also appear when the player wins or loses, each with different messages to reflect the outcome.

 ### Future Implementation
 I ended up using two JavaScript files.
-In hindsight, I should’ve tried to stick to just one file for each — it would’ve made everything a lot cleaner and easiier to maintain.<br> The reason I split things up was because I had some features I wanted to add, but I thought of them near the end of the project.
+In hindsight, I should’ve tried to stick to just one file for each — it would’ve made everything a lot cleaner and easiier to maintain.
+<br> The reason I split things up was because I had some features I wanted to add, but I thought of them near the end of the project.
 Implementing them would’ve had a knock-on effect on the rest of my code, and I couldn’t quite figure out how to add them seamlessly.
 So instead, I resorted to creating another JS file to handle them.

 If I had more time to enhance this project, I would consider implementing the following features: